How Motorhead’s First Sessions Were Finally Issued as ‘On Parole’

-Listen to 'Motorhead'
+Listen to Motorhead Perform 'Motorhead'

-Phil Taylor, aka "Philthy Animal" was a rowdy but solid timekeeper who was able to capture the energy and push the band where they wanted to go.
+Phil Taylor, aka "Philthy Animal," was a rowdy but solid timekeeper who was able to capture the energy and push Motorhead where they wanted to go.
 The recording sessions continued and the band were finding their sound.
 Early on, due to other commitments, producer Edmunds had to bow out, leaving the task of getting that fire on tape to staff producer Fritz Fryer, one time member of the Four Pennies, an early '60s pop band who couldn't have been further from the sonic attack of Motorhead, but somehow, it worked.

 Aside from the classic song which gave them their name, the band also reached back and revamped a couple other songs from Lemmy's past.
-Both "Lost Johnny" and "The Watcher" had featured on Hawkwind albums, (Hall of the Mountain Grill and Doremi Fasol Latido respectively), but were given a more stripped down and somewhat more aggressive stance here.
+Both "Lost Johnny" and "The Watcher" were featured on Hawkwind albums, (Hall of the Mountain Grill and Doremi Fasol Latido, respectively), but were given a more stripped down and somewhat more aggressive stance here.
 "Lost Johnny" was written by Lemmy along with Mick Farren, formerly of the Deviants.
-The aforementioned "Leaving Here" was a long time favorite of Lemmy after first hearing it done up by Ron Wood's Mod beat group the Birds.
+"Leaving Here" was a long time favorite of Lemmy after first hearing it done up by Ron Wood's Mod beat group the Birds.
 The Motorhead version stays true to its form, but ups the ante in terms of sheer volume and attack.

 "Vibrator" is a humorous little song written by Wallis with a self-explanatory title.
-"I'm your friend / My love won't bend / So eager to please / I'll keep you free from any nasty disease."
-Some might call it poetry.
-Wallis also checks in with "On Parole" which is straight-ahead no-frills rock and roll at its finest.
+"I'm your friend / My love won't bend / So eager to please / I'll keep you free from any nasty disease": Some might call it poetry.
+Wallis also checks in with "On Parole," which is straight-ahead no-frills rock 'n' roll at its finest.
 The song would later show up as the flip to "Police Car," Wallis' solo debut for Stiff Records.
-This early incarnation of the band had much in common with the ongoing 'Pub Rock' scene that was in full swing with bands like Dr. Feelgood and Ducks Deluxe.
+This early incarnation of the band had much in common with the ongoing pub-rock scene that was in full swing with bands like Dr. Feelgood and Ducks Deluxe.
 They were all pushing an aggressive back-to-basics approach before the punks got hold of the ball.

 Listen to 'Iron Horse/Born to Lose'